gitter-badger/git-town/CONTRIBUTING.md

 ### Branch Hierarchy Architecture

-Git Town has its own, more opinionated model of branches than vanilla Git.
+Since code reviews can take a while, many developers work on several features in parallel.
+These features often depend on each other.
+To support this common use case, Git Town provides a hierarchical branching model.
 In Git Town's world, feature branches can be "children" of other feature branches.

-In order to sync and ship branches in the right order and according to their dependencies, Git Town needs to know information about the branch hierarchy.
-Lets assume a repo has the following setup:
+As an example, lets assume a repo with the following setup:

 ```
 -o--o-- master